 The qualities of different grapes and the processes employed create unique Grappas with strong personality and many nuances of bouquet and aroma.

 Distillation is a thermal process: by accurately heating fermented pomaces and either water or steam in alembics, Master Distillers vaporize and separate the various components, while by lowering temperature they recover them in liquid form.
 Distillation of the pomace may be continuous or non-continuous, each of the two processes providing a distillate with different characteristics, but only the art of Master Distillers allows to obtain Grappa: the precious spirit of the Italian tradition.

 Non-continuous-cycle artisan distillation

 - Direct fire alembics

-The distillation process is complex because recognizing the beginning and end of each stage requires a skill possessed only by the most experienced distillers.
+The distillation process is complex because identifying each step requires a skill possessed only by the most experienced distiller.

 It allows distillation of large quantities of products without interrupting distillation.
-Basically, the distillery consists of two columns divided into “hollow” rooms.
+Basically, the distillery consists of two columns.
 The first column is called “analyzer” the second “rectifier”.
-The column called analyzer has the function of concentrating the distillate product, while the column called rectifier has the function of separating the various components, i.e. the head, body and tail.
+The column called analyzer has the function of concentrating the distillate products, while the column called rectifier has the function of separating the various components, i.e. the head, heart and tail.